kairemUH/kaimatsusaka.github.io/projects/animalFarm.md

 ---
 <img class="img-fluid" src="../img/animalFarm/animal_farm_full.jpg">

-This project displays a farm consisting of many different types of animals, all objects that are inherited from a starting node.
+This project displays a farm consisting of many different types of animals, all objects that inherit a starting node.

 The source code is hosted publicly on github [here](https://github.com/kairemUH/ee205-Animal-Farm).